The Tantric Conversion, I

 Reflecting on these matters, I realized that Gaian shamanism with psychoactive plants will rapidly become more and more difficult.
 Even without authoritarian control, such practice is not so easy for many people, especially those who live in cities.
 Psychoactive mushrooms and other natural entheogens may readily be purchased in large cities, but they cannot be used there for experimental nature mysticism.
 Other considerations as well impede such experimentation.
 Shamanic trance induced by natural entheogens such as ayahuasca and iboga has widely been co-opted for therapeutic rather than visionary aims; or it falls into the genre of shamanic tourism.
 The consistent, long-term community setting of the Gnostic cells would be difficult, if not impossible, to reproduce today.
 But without it, instruction by the Organic Light cannot be properly established and maintained.

 Through 2007 and into 2008, I pondered long and hard on the future prospects for entheogenic shamanism, as it is now fashionably called.
 This practice will and must continue because sacred plants are essential to the course-correction of our species, and they aid enormously in the healing of both personal and social ills.
-There is no question of letting the current crackdown prevent anyone from exercising what Martin W. Ball, writing in Reality Sandwich, calls the human right to practice entheogenic spirituality.

-Entheogenic shamanism is problematic, and not suited for everone due to the rigors of the discipline and the need to shed egobound concerns about identity and purpose.
+Entheogenic shamanism is problematic, and not suited for everone due to the rigors of the discipline and the need to shed egobound concerns about identity and social role-playing.
 I wondered what other kind of practice might be less problematic but equally pertinent in leading our species through the current crisis of social insanity and unsustainability?

 Reduced to Kaka